happyvig/alexa-personal-health-assistant-skill/README.md

 | /.gitignore                                   |  *files to be ignored by Git ex: node_modules*                             |
 | /README.md                                    |  *project documentation*                                                   |

-## Starting The Skill
+## Skill Invocation

-This custom skill can be invoked by saying, (jackie is the invocation name for this skill)
+This custom skill can be invoked by saying, [ Jackie is the skill's invocation name :) ]
 > *Alexa, start Jackie.*

 Alexa would reply saying,